navingujar/rust-rocket/README.md

 # rust-rocket
-Simple rust Hello World app using Rocket with tests and emplty project structure.
+Simple rust Hello World app using Rocket with tests and empty structure.